fbpx

 A few years ago, I met a new student from Columbia who had just entered Canada.
 Right from the beginning, I noticed something different about her that I could not put my finger on.
 As she entered classes and began the new chapter in Canada.
 I noticed that there was such a consistent joy in her life that she shared with everyone she met.
 Later that year, she confirmed my suspicion that she was a follower of Jesus.
 The joy, that was so obvious in her life, came from the Spirit of God living inside her.

-The contrast between these different kinds of fillings is important because, earlier in his letter, he mentions that we live in “evil days.”
 When people are discouraged, depressed or just having a bad day when they seek filling from different sources.

 The answer that scripture gives us is incredibly simple and difficult–a deep reliance on the Spirit’s power.